-If starting from the carpark on Mair St, the Dobbie and Drummond tracks can be reached from the Hatea Walkway there.
-(Bring some bread to feed the ducks at the Hatea River!)
+If starting from the car park on Mair St, the Dobbie and Drummond tracks can be reached from the Hatea Walkway there.
+(Bring something to feed the ducks at the Hatea River — sweetcorn, oats, seeds, and rice are favourites.)
 The Dobbie Track, also known as the Hokianga Track, includes a walk through a bushy valley and a grove of enormous kauri.
 The Drummond Track passes a memorial plaque to Norman Drummond, who once donated 24 acres of bush to the community.

 According to Maori legend, the main rock formations around Manaia represent five people: the chief Manaia, his two children, the chief Hautatu and his wife.
-Manaia had captured Hautatu’s wife, and the group were all struck by lightning and turned to stone as they ran in mid pursuit.
+Manaia had captured Hautatu’s wife, and the group were all struck by lightning as they ran in pursuit, and turned to stone.

 The beauty of the coastal forest here is second to none.
 You can expect to see a variety of ferns, flowers, and trees around Mt Manaia, including impressive totara and kauri.
-The Whangarei Heads are also teeming with wildlife and birdsong: the environment is conducive for kiwi, skinks, wood pigeons, geckos, kakariki and bellbirds.
+The Whangarei Heads are also teeming with wildlife and birdsong: the environment attracts kiwis, skinks, wood pigeons, geckos, kakariki and bellbirds.

 Before ascending to the jagged rocky peaks of Mt Manaia you’ll need to embark on a challenging climb, which takes around an hour to the summit.
 The track is in good condition and there are some steps to make negotiating the incline easier.
 There are several good lookout points along the way, such as the Bluff Lookout.

-Once at the top there are 360 degree views in every direction - the vistas include Bream Bay to the south, Whangarei Harbour to the west and the Northland coast to the north.
+Once at the top there are 360-degree views in every direction — the vistas include Bream Bay to the south, Whangarei Harbour to the west and the Northland coast to the north.
 You can even see to the Marsden Point oil refinery, and the Hen and Chicken Islands.
-Along with Mt Manaia, these islands are the remains of a massive volcanic eruptions from some 20 million years ago.
+Along with Mt Manaia, these islands are the remains of massive volcanic eruptions some 20 million years ago.